• Product Introduction

 EdgeOne CLI Deployment Command

-npx edgeone pages deploy -n <project name> -t <API_TOKEN> -e <environment>
+npx edgeone makers deploy -n <project-name> -t <API_TOKEN> -e <environment>

 Parameter